Adobe-Marketing-Cloud/target-experience-templates/banner-carousel-thumbnails/README.md

 # banner-carousel-thumbnails

-This experience template is a rotating carousel. there are three configurable fields in this template:
+This experience template is a rotating carousel.
+There are three configurable fields in this template:
 1. **Image** The image must be hosted on your content delivery network (CDN)
 1. **Text** The text will display under the smaller image
 1. **Link**  The link will be initiated when the larger image is clicked